tuckerweibell/recipe/src/components/EzField/EzField.md

 ### Date input with filtered range

 Allows the user to pick from an arbitrary selection available dates from a popup calendar or enter their own date directly into the input field.

+While the `filterDate` option will prevent the selection of unavailable dates from the calendar, additional validation is required to prevent invalid values from being entered directly into the input.

-Use `type="date"` to enable the user to pick a date from a popup calendar.
-Use the optional `filterDate={fn}` prop to restrict the range of dates presented to only the set that are returned by the filter.
+- Use `type="date"` to enable the user to pick a date from a popup calendar.
+- Use the optional `filterDate={fn}` prop to restrict the range of dates presented to only the set that are returned by the filter.

 The below example demonstrates using the `filterDate` prop to restrict the calendar selection to only allow weekdays.